aaronzsun/fbdata/README.md

 # fbdata
-Python scripts to analyze chat & message data from Facebook Messenger
+scripts to analyze chat & message data from Facebook Messenger